 The LLP is independent of the partners of the ownership of assets.

-Income of the partnership is taxed at 30% + education cess.
+The income of the partnership is taxed at 30% + education cess.

-Income of the LLP is taxed at 30% + education cess.
+The income of the LLP is taxed at 30% + education cess.

 Director Identification Number